George Ratkovicz: Milwaukee Hawks

 For the 1952–1953 season, Ratkovicz joined the Milwaukee Hawks.
 His playing time increased with the Hawks, and he averaged over thirty minutes a game in his first year with the Hawks.
 That season, he averaged nine-and-a-half points and nearly seven-and-a-half rebounds per game.
 He recorded similar numbers during the 1953–1954 season.
 During the 1954–1955 season, his final year in the NBA, he played in just nine games.
 He retired with over 3,000 points and nearly 2,000 rebounds in his career.

 Death

-Ratkovicz died in Webster, New York on November 10, 2008, at the age of eighty-five.
+Ratkovicz died in Webster, New York on November 10, 2008, three days before his 86th birthday.